firezone/firezone/docs/docs/authenticate/google-sso.md

 If this is the first time you are creating a new OAuth client ID, you will be asked to configure a consent screen.

-Select `Internal` for user type.
+**IMPORTANT**: Select `Internal` for user type.
 This ensures only accounts belonging to users in your Google Workspace Organization can create device configs.
+DO NOT select `External` unless you want to enable anyone with a valid Google Account to create device configs.

 ![OAuth Consent Internal](https://user-images.githubusercontent.com/52545545/156853731-1e4ad1d4-c761-4a28-84db-cd880e3c46a3.png){:width="800"}